microsoft/autogen/python/packages/autogen-magentic-one/examples/README.md

 - [example_websurfer.py](example_websurfer.py): Is an example of the MultimodalWebSurfer agent in Magentic-one -- without the orchestrator.
 To view the browser the agent uses, pass the argument 'headless = False' to 'actual_surfer.init'.
 In a loop, specified by using the RoundRobinOrchestrator, the web surfer will perform a single action on the browser in response to user input and then the user is asked for input again.

-Running these examples is simple.
-First make sure you have installed 'autogen-magentic-one' either from source or from pip, then run 'python example.py'